yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Storage/MMC-SD.rst

 *************************

-In this example, we show one simple method for flashing to eMMC for MMCSD boot from eMMC UDA in FS mode.
-Please know this is not the only method for flashing the eMMC for this bootmode.
+In this example, we show one simple method for flashing to eMMC for MMCSD boot from eMMC UDA in filesystem (FS) mode.
+Know this is not the only method for flashing the eMMC for this boot mode.

-This example assumes the current bootmode is MMCSD boot from SD (FS mode)
+This example assumes the current boot mode is MMCSD boot from SD (FS mode)

 .. _mmc-flash-emmc-uda-boot: